spujadas/elk-docker/README.md

 ## Extending the image <a name="extending-image"></a>

-To extend the image, you can either fork the source Git repository and hack away, or – more in the spirit of the Docker philosophy – use the image as a base image and build on it, adding files (e.g. configuration files to process logs sent by log-producing applications) and overwriting files (e.g. configuration files, certificate and private key files) as required.
+To extend the image, you can either fork the source Git repository and hack away, or – more in the spirit of the Docker philosophy – use the image as a base image and build on it, adding files (e.g. configuration files to process logs sent by log-producing applications, plugins for Elasticsearch) and overwriting files (e.g. configuration files, certificate and private key files) as required.

 To create a new image based on this base image, you want your `Dockerfile` to include:

 	FROM sebp/elk

 followed by instructions to extend the image (see Docker's [Dockerfile Reference page](https://docs.docker.com/reference/builder/) for more information).

+## Making log data persistent <a name="persistent-log-data"></a>

+If you want your ELK stack to keep your log data across container restarts, you need to create a Docker data volume inside the ELK container at `/var/lib/elasticsearch`, which is the directory that Elasticsearch stores its data in.

+One way to do this with the `docker` command-line tool is to first create a named container called `elk_data` with a bound Docker volume by using the `-v` option:

+	$ sudo docker run -p 5601:5601 -p 9200:9200 -5000:5000 -v /var/lib/elasticsearch -it --name elk_data sebp/elk

+You can now reuse the persistent volume from that container using the `--volumes-from` option:

+	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5000:5000 --volumes-from elk_data -it --name elk sebp/elk

+Alternatively, if you're using Compose, then simply add the two following lines to your `docker-compose.yml` file, under the `elk:` entry:

+	  volumes:
+	    - /var/lib/elasticsearch

+Then start the container with `sudo docker-compose up` as usual.

+**Note** – By design, Docker never deletes a volume automatically (e.g. when no longer used by any container).
+Whilst this avoids accidental data loss, it also means that things can become messy if you're not managing your volumes properly (i.e. using the `-v` option when removing containers with `docker rm` to also delete the volumes... bearing in mind that the actual volume won't be deleted as long as at least one container is still referencing it, even if it's not running).
+As of this writing, managing Docker volumes can be a bit of a headache, so you might want to have a look at [docker-cleanup-volumes](https://github.com/chadoe/docker-cleanup-volumes), a shell script that deletes unused Docker volumes.

+See Docker's page on [Managing Data in Containers](https://docs.docker.com/userguide/dockervolumes/) and Container42's [Docker In-depth: Volumes](http://container42.com/2014/11/03/docker-indepth-volumes/) page for more information on managing data volumes.

 ## Security considerations <a name="security-considerations"></a>